djeada/Vtk-Examples/notes/02_filters_and_algorithms.md

 That leads to three practical approaches depending on intent:

-1. **If the mesh should be a single surface:** merge coincident points first A cleaning step (commonly `vtkCleanPolyData`) can weld duplicated points (within a tolerance), restoring connectivity.
+1. **If the mesh should be a single surface:** merge coincident points first.
+A cleaning step (commonly `vtkCleanPolyData`) can weld duplicated points (within a tolerance), restoring connectivity.

-2. **If you want to shrink the entire object uniformly:** don’t use per-cell shrink Compute a centroid and scale the entire mesh about that centroid (e.g., `vtkTransform` + `vtkTransformPolyDataFilter`).
+2. **If you want to shrink the entire object uniformly:** don’t use per-cell shrink.
+Compute a centroid and scale the entire mesh about that centroid (e.g., `vtkTransform` + `vtkTransformPolyDataFilter`).
 This preserves connectivity because you move shared points once, not cell-by-cell.

-3. **If you truly want an “exploded” look:** per-cell shrink is doing exactly that In that case detaching is not a bug; it’s the visual effect of independent cells.
+3. **If you truly want an “exploded” look:** per-cell shrink is doing exactly that.
+In that case detaching is not a bug; it’s the visual effect of independent cells.

 A good mental shortcut: if the shrink filter reveals gaps, it’s usually exposing that your mesh wasn’t welded in the first place.